 Example of K-Means Clustering in Python

 K-Means Clustering is a concept that falls under Unsupervised Learning.
 This algorithm can be used to find groups within unlabeled data.
-To demonstrate this concept, we’ll review a simple example of K-Means Clustering in Python.

 Topics to be covered:

-• Creating a DataFrame for two-dimensional dataset
+• Creating a DataFrame for a two-dimensional dataset

 • Finding the centroids of 3 clusters, and then of 4 clusters